-There’s a sinking feeling when you had all the best intentions in helping someone who refuses to meet you halfway in helping themselves, yet there are obvious elephants in the room that all parties involved notice stomping alarming loud that can no longer be ignored.
+There’s a sinking feeling when you had all the best intentions in helping someone who refuses to meet you halfway in helping themselves.
 Our intentions to help loved ones, family members, and friends can fall on deaf ears even when there’s a desperate need for intervention.
 We find over time when we take on the Savior role in other people’s lives that the relationship becomes strained, we become frustrated through countless let downs in disappointment, our resources depleted, and our love for them in seeing the downward spiral has us an emotional wreck.
 There will be times that we may feel like we’re going in circles in helping others who refuse to meet us halfway, but know we serve a mighty God that can handle helping us all ensuring that he gets the glory for deliverance in the situation at hand.

 I, I am the Lord,